supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/26-Azure-Databricks-SQL.md

 After completing this lab, you will be able to:

- - Provision an Azure Databricks workspace.
+ - Provision an Azure Databricks workspace
- - View and start a SQL Warehouse.
+ - View and start a SQL Warehouse
- - Create a database schema.
+ - Create a database
- - Create a table.
+ - Create a table
  - Create a query
  - Create a dashboard